MicrosoftDocs/windows-itpro-docs/windows/deployment/update/index.md

 ---
-title: Update Windows 10 in enterprise deployments (Windows 10)
+title: Update Windows client in enterprise deployments
-description: Windows as a service provides an all-new way to think about building, deploying, and servicing Windows 10. ms.prod: w10 ms.mktglfcycl: manage
+description: Windows as a service provides an all-new way to think about building, deploying, and servicing Windows client. ms.prod: w10 ms.mktglfcycl: manage
 author: jaimeo